sigscalr/sigscalr-client/README.md

   -p, --processCount int     Number of parallel process to ingest data from. (default 1) -t, --totalEvents int      Total number of events to send (default 1000000) -s, --timestamp            If set, adds "timestamp" to the static/dynamic generators

+  -c  continuous             If true, ignores -t and will continuously send docs to the destination
 ```

 Different Types of Readers: